tansaku/battleships-1/crc.md

 Responsibilities:

-- Occupy location on grid.
+- Have a location in terms of coordinates
 - Have certain lengths
-- Hit?
+- Reports hits
-- Sunk?
+- Reports sinking

 Collaborators: